RdtBui/shopify-infrastructure-challenge/README.md

 * [Ruby on Rails](https://rubyonrails.org/) as the backend framework
 * [SQLite](https://www.sqlite.org/index.html) as the database
+* [Google Cloud Platform](https://cloud.google.com/) for hosting the website with a VM Instance
 * [Docker](https://www.docker.com/) as the containerization platform
 * [RuboCop](https://rubocop.org/) as the linting tool
 * Baggy eyes and hunched back